wso2/product-microgateway/README.md

-# product-microgateway
+# WSO2 API Manager Micro Gateway Toolkit

+The Microgateway Toolkit provides the capability to create specialized gateway distribution (Microgateway distributions) where only a single API or a group of APIs are included.
+Once a Microgateway distribution is started, it will start serving those specific API(s) right away.

-The Microgateway is a specialized form of the WSO2 API Gateway.
-Its main characteristics are
+In summary, a Microgateway is a specialized form of the WSO2 API Gateway by having below main characteristics:

 1. Its ability to execute in isolation without mandatory connections to other components (Key Manager, Traffic Manager, etc).
 1. Ability to host a subset of APIs of choice (defined on the API Publisher) instead of all.
 1. Immutability - if you update an API you need to re-create the container/instance, no hot deployment.

-Microgateway offers you a proxy that is capable of performing security validations (OAuth, Basic Auth, Signed JWT), in-memory (local) rate limiting and operational analytics.
+Microgateway offers you a proxy that is capable of performing security validations (Signed JWT, OAuth), in-memory (local) rate limiting and operational analytics.

 #### Design Goals